assistER

 • All participants successfully navigated the scenarios, validating the design.

-• Participants appreciated the proactive features and suggested more.
+• Participants appreciated the features that helped users be proactive and suggested more.

 • Participants asked for more control over what the “Share” feature shared.